Prag8855/aab/content/guides/visit-berlin.md

 ## Where to stay in Berlin

-There is no "downtown Berlin".
+There is no "down town Berlin".
 There are many popular neighbourhoods, and each one has a different personality.
 If you stay anywhere in the *[[Ringbahn]]*, you should be okay.

 [![2000Px S Bahn Ring Berlin Svg](/images/2000px-S-Bahn-Ring_Berlin.svg.png "The central parts of Berlin are inside the Ringbahn.")](/images/2000px-S-Bahn-Ring_Berlin.svg.png)